The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/basic-guide.md

 |-|-|
 |![Pitch Perfect](https://xivapi.com/i/002000/002611_hr1.png)|![Bloodletter](https://xivapi.com/i/000000/000361_hr1.png)|

-###3.
-Use your song's proc skill if needed
+### 3. Use your song's proc skill if needed.

 In **The Wanderer's Minuet**, this will be a three-stack **Pitch Perfect**.
 In **Mage's Ballad**, use **Bloodletter** often enough to make sure you don't fill up and start wasting procs.

 ![Empyreal Arrow](https://xivapi.com/i/002000/002606_hr1.png)

-###4.
-Keep on top of Empyreal Arrow
+### 4. Keep on top of Empyreal Arrow.

-Using **Empyreal Arrow** on time every time is very valuable.
+Use **Empyreal Arrow** on time every time is very valuable.
 Unless there's a risk of wasting the automatic proc it gives, use it as soon as you can.

 ||||
 |-|-|-|
 |![Barrage](https://xivapi.com/i/000000/000353_hr1.png)|![Sidewinder](https://xivapi.com/i/002000/002610_hr1.png)|![Bloodletter](https://xivapi.com/i/000000/000361_hr1.png)|

-###5.
-Other oGCDs
+### 5. Other oGCDs

 Use **Barrage** and **Sidewinder** during the two-minute buff stack.
-For Sidewinder, that means using it on time in the in-between minutes as well.
+For Sidewinder, that means using it on time in the in between minutes as well.

 Be careful not to use Barrage if you have a Refulgent Arrow already.
 Barrage gives you that proc automatically, and you don't want to waste that freebie.